 National Housing Trust Fund program funds will provide decent, affordable rental housing and strengthen communities through the production or preservation of affordable rental housing serving extremely low-income households.
 PY2019 HTF funds will be sub-granted to the County of Kauai and the City and County of Honolulu.
 The County of Kauai has identified its PY2019 HTF activities, subject to HUD's approval of its HTF Allocation Plans.
-The City and County of Honolulu is in the process of identifying its PY2019 HTF activity; the City anticipates that \$1,350,000 in PY2019 HTF will be used to provide seven affordable rental housing units in the downtown Honolulu or east Honolulu areas serving extremely low-income households with incomes at or below 30% AMI.
+The City and County of Honolulu is in the process of identifying its PY2019 HTF activity; the City anticipates that \$1,350,000 in PY2019 HTF will be used to provide seven affordable rental housing units in Urban Honolulu CDP, as described at http://files.hawaii.gov/dbedt/op/gis/maps/2010 cdp urban-honolulu.pdf, serving extremely low-income households with incomes at or below 30% AMI.
 Once the City selects its PY2019 HTF activity, the PY2019 AAP will be amended to include the activity.
 A summary of the PY2019 HTF funding and activities is attached as HTF Attachment B, HTF Funding and Activities.